alvarosobrinho/CPN-models-repository-of-insulin-infusion-pump-systems/README.md

 Each complete reference model is composed of modules available in the fold named modules.
 The models were specified using the CPN/Tools software.

-The MBT/CPN tool (https://github.com/selabhvl/mbtcpn) was used to generate abstract tests from a reduced version (available in the fold named Reduced) of the first system refinement.
+The MBT/CPN tool (https://github.com/selabhvl/mbtcpn) was used to generate abstract tests from a reduced version (available in the fold named Reduced-Reference-Model) of the first system refinement.